 Kalani's Commitment to Sustainability

 Kalani takes our mission as a non-profit focused on sustainability, agriculture and Hawaiian-culture very seriously.

 Read more about Kalani's related Agricultural programs here.

 - A 50KW photovoltaic (solar) net metering electrical system.

 - Water conservation policies implemented in our laundry facility and through the use of natural landscaping that thrives in our tropical setting without needing irrigation or fertilizers.

 - Energy efficient architecture maximizing natural air, view and light.

 - Inherent eco-efficiency of traditional cluster community dining, laundry, transportation, and recycling.

 - Artesian well and rain water catchment systems to reduce water demand from the local County water system.

-- Native-plant landscaping, fruit orchards, organic food production in raised-bed gardens, and a state-of-the-art Aquaponics system for fish and vegetable production.
+- Native-plant landscaping, fruit orchards, organic food production in raised-bed gardens.

 - Energy-efficient lighting (compact fluorescent lights, motion-detecting light switches, and designs that take advantage of natural light).